sergeynordicresults/sergeynordicresults.github.io/universe.md

 <sub>    1. neurofeedback</sub>

-<sub>    2. fix their stupidity by teaching them what will (probably) happen with our universe (below, bc from cosmological perspective lot of our problems dont make sense) and giving them to read ["Harry Potter and methods of rationality" by Eliezer Yudkowsky](https://hpmor.com/)</sub>
+<sub>    2. fix their stupidity by teaching them what will (probably) happen with our universe (below. because from cosmological perspective lot of our problems dont make sense) and giving them to read ["Harry Potter and methods of rationality" by Eliezer Yudkowsky](https://hpmor.com/)</sub>

 <sub>    3.
-Tell them that zero-sum games are not the only possible games to play (e.g. the game of "climing by hierarchy ladder" is bad zero-sum game, "sport with only one winner" is good zero-sum game, "wealth/lets create new devises/lets fix death" is a good non-zero-sum game because [money and wealth is infinite, by helping you I help us all](https://youtu.be/1-TZqOsVCNM) )
+Tell them that zero-sum games are not the only possible games to play (e.g. the game of "climing by hierarchy ladder" is bad zero-sum game, "sport with only one winner" is good zero-sum game, "wealth/lets create new devises/lets fix death" is a good non-zero-sum game because [money and wealth are infinite, by helping you I help us all](https://youtu.be/1-TZqOsVCNM) )
 </sub>

 -------------

-From "God as illusion" by Charles Dockins:
+From "God as illusion" by Richard Dawkins:

-> The atheist is the one that gives 99% probability that god doesn't exist.
+> "The atheist is the one that gives 99% probability that god doesn't exist".
 I am an atheist by this definition.
 >
 > We cannot prove that god doesn't exist, BUT
 >
 > `1.` We can prove that souls don't exist (about this - below 👇¹).
 >
 > `2.` We know HOW life was "created"
+>
+> `3.` We don't know why the universe was created, maybe it was created by God, but there is an Anthropic principle (we are here because we are here, lol)

+SUMMARY: god is an "extra variable" to a "function" that works fine without "extra variable". (about this - below 👇²)

 <pre translate=yes>

 Life appeared like this:
 1. in the "infinite" (?) universe appeared "infinite" (?) number of atoms
 2. atoms started to connect together into molecules with random properties
-3. some molecules DID NOT have the "self-replicate" property (they didn't make copies of themselves), but others DID
+3. some molecules DID NOT have the "self-replicate" property (they didn't make copies of themselves), but our ancestor-molecules DID
-4. some molecules were unstable and died, but OUR ancestor "self-replicating molecule-robot" DIDN'T, AND evolved into us.
+4. some molecules were unstable and died, but our ancestor "self-replicating molecule-robot" DIDN'T and evolved into us.

 THIS IS NOT similar to "from nothing a plane was created", because:
-1. we need (for example) just 1000 atoms (actually less) to arrange properly to create a "self-replicating molecule-robot"
+1. we need (for example) just 1000 atoms to arrange properly to create a "self-replicating molecule-robot"
 2. So, it was only a matter of time that this will happen in "infinite" universe.

 SUMMARY:
-1. We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created until the end of universe" RANDOMLY (TODO - give definition of "randomly").
+1. We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created until the end of universe" RANDOMLY BUT INEVITABLY
 2. Just like in a "Game of life" automata: you generate random field, give rules, and self-replicating structures appear
-3. (From book "selfish gene") The "death" property is required for "self-replicating molecule-robots" BECAUSE it allows evolution
+3. (From book "Selfish Gene" by Richard Dawkins) The "death" property is required for "self-replicating molecule-robots" BECAUSE it allows evolution
 </pre>

 ![unnamed](https://user-images.githubusercontent.com/7573215/234642011-df810bb9-224d-4dde-a8a9-79cb1b859476.gif)

 <img src="https://user-images.githubusercontent.com/7573215/234642024-21383504-f47e-44c1-b8b8-5d8c9ed15684.jpg" width="200" alt="rules"/>

-`3.` We don't know why the universe was created, but there is an Anthropic principle (we are here because we are here, lol)

-SUMMARY:
-god is an "extra variable" to a "function" that works fine without "extra variable". (about this - below 👇²)

 ## 👉¹ Why souls don't exist: